How do I install WordPress?

 wp plugin activate stops-core-theme-and-plugin-updates

-After installing the plugin, visit Dashboard > Updates Options:
+After installing the plugin, visit Dashboard > Updates Options > General:

 There is a risk that automatic updates will affect custom code or outdated plugins and themes.
 Be sure to check your site for any issues when you receive an update notification.
 Easy Updates Manager allows fine control over what gets updated, but CETS recommends replacing affected plugins or themes instead of exempting them from automatic updates.